HeNeos/heneos-blog/content/posts/2025-04-19-cloud-ascii-art-aws.md

 1. Resize the media.
 2. Process frames.

 Now it looks more like video, right?
-Actually both image and video are similar, and could be conceptualized as the same, the only issue is that video is computational more expensive, but we'll address that issue later.
+Actually both image and video are similar, and could be conceptualized as the same, the only difference is that video is computational more expensive, but we'll address that issue later.

 It means, if we want to extend our architecture to video, it's better if we separate the steps in different lambdas.
 It also has another benefit that's we are gonna have less requirements for each lambda and then the image will be lighter, making that the lambda can initialize faster and we have a more specific way to provide memory and timeout limits for the lambdas.